thlorenz/appup/README.md

 	            all modules as they are being required to work around the fact that symlinks break `npm dedupe` --api       port to start api server on
-  --apihost   address at which api server is hosted [default: "localhost"] --config    point to a config file to override routes, etc. for the pages and api server
+  --apihost   address at which api server is hosted [default: "localhost"] --tunnel    sets up local tunnel pointing to pages port and logs url to connect to from remote client --config    point to a config file to override routes, etc. for the pages and api server
 ```